jfdelgad/Direct-Payment-channels-over-Ethereum/README.md

 An implementation of direct payment channels.

 One of the main challenges in ethereum is scalability.
 First, the speed of the transactions is low due to the need for distributed verification that makes the network secure.
-Second, the transactions fees makes prohibite applications where a high rate of transactions is needed.
+Second, the transactions fees prohibit applications where a high rate of transactions is needed.

-Several solution have been proposed for blockchain in general.
-The lighting network is a successful example of secon layer solutions that are capable to considerably increase the speed of transaction while decreasing the transaction fees to sub-cents levels.
+Several solutions have been proposed for blockchain in general.
+The lighting network is a successful example of second layer solutions that are capable to considerably increase the speed of transaction while decreasing the transaction fees to sub-cents levels.

 Introduction to payment Channels:

-Assume two users A and B as part of their finanacial activities need to execute many transaction among thenselves. using the main network of ethereum is prohibitive because of speed and high transaction fees.
-A payment channel allows A and B to exchange cryptographically signed mesages that incidcate the balance for each on of then.
-When their transactions finish (hours, days, months or years) A and B can submit the final balances to the main network to obtain their corresponding balances (Ether, ERC20, etc).
+Assume two users Peer1 and Peer2 as part of their financial activities need to execute many transactions among themselves.
+Using the main network of ethereum is prohibitive because of speed and high transaction fees.
+A payment channel allows Peer1 and Peer2 to exchange cryptographically signed messages that indicate the balance for each one of them.
+When their transactions finish (hours, days, months or years), Peer1 and Peer2 can submit the final balances to the main network to obtain their corresponding balances (Ether, ERC20, etc).

-The challenge is then to guaranty each party that they will receive the correspoding patyment.
+The challenge is then to guaranty each party that they will receive the corresponding payment.
 The procedure is as follows:

-1. A and B deposit and lock funds in a multisignature wallet: this guaranty both peers that the other has the funds to transact.
+1. Peer1 and Peer2 deposit and lock funds in a multi-signature wallet: this guaranty both peers that the other has the funds to transact.

-2. A and B exchange signed messages updating teh balances according to thir particular application (A paying every day for coffe in the store owned by B)
+2. Peer1 and Peer2 exchange signed messages updating the balances according to their particular application (Peer1 paying every day for coffee in the store owned by Peer2 for instance).

-3. At any time A or B can submit the last signed message and be asure to receive what is indicated in the balances.
+3. At any time Peer1 or Peer2 can submit the last signed message and be assured of receiving what is indicated in the balances.

 # System description